Language and translation

 Both the interface and content language can be changed to suit your needs.

-The Interface Language is used to change the language throughout your site.
-You can choose from 34+ languages, with English being the default for new sites.
+The Interface Language controls the text on the site that isn’t part of your content files.
+You can choose from 35+ languages, with English being the default for new sites.

 Available Language Packs

 - Eesti (et)

 - Suomi (fi)